elisacaffrey/MiFoDB/docs/source/quick_start.rst

 For more FastQC information, visit their `website <https://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`_.

 **3. Perform BBTools**

-Second, use BBTools to trim any sequencing adapters so that you are left with just reads from your original sample, and toemove any potential contaminating human genomes (this is less of a problem with fermented foods, but a huge deal when collecting human stool samples packed with the donors DNA) by using:
+Use BBTools to trim any sequencing adapters so that you are left with just reads from your original sample, and toemove any potential contaminating human genomes (this is less of a problem with fermented foods, but a huge deal when collecting human stool samples packed with the donors DNA) by using:

 * `bbduk <https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/>`_: for the trimming and filtering of adapters and contaminants in your reads